cheyrou23/using-cloud/help for technology people/Set up government email services securely - G Suite.md

 This will be used to check outbound TLS and DKIM signing from each domain.

-The do this in G Suite [create a Google Group](https://support.google.com/groups/answer/2464926?hl=en).
+To do this in G Suite [create a Google Group](https://support.google.com/groups/answer/2464926?hl=en).
 Set the group so you can post from outside the organisation.
 Once created go to Manage > Settings > Email options > and check the auto-reply box for Enable auto-reply message for non-members outside the organization.
 If required add some text to the box below.

 Note that this will currently only generate an auto-reply for the primary domain.